Accounting for E-commerce Businesses

 The Rule: Transaction Date Rate for Every Entry

-Every foreign currency transaction must be recorded at the exchange rate on the date the transaction occurs — not an average monthly rate, not the month-end rate.
+Every foreign currency transaction must be recorded at the exchange rate on the date the transaction occurs — not an average monthly rate, not the month-end rate, not the rate you wished you had received.
 The transaction date rate is what creates an accurate EUR equivalent for each individual sale, purchase, or payment.

 Section 6 — Returns, Refunds, and Credit Notes